 Pressing tofu

 Use firm tofu and press it.
-We used our trusted TofuBud*, but you can choose any DIY method or tofu press.
-For more information, tips, and steps, read our guide to pressing tofu, including an honest review of TofuBud.
+I used my trusted TofuBud*, but you can choose any DIY method or tofu press.
+For more information, tips, and steps, read my complete guide on how to press tofu and my honest review of TofuBud.

 Preparing the ingredients